Career Definition of a Recycling Coordinator

 Recycling coordinators spend time interacting with clients and potential clients when they schedule transportation of materials, accept materials being dropped off or consult with clients about their long-term recycling needs.
 This means that they need to have strong customer service skills and good communication skills.
 They also need communication skills to provide effective direction to their staff team.
 Since they are responsible for overseeing staff and volunteers and may provide training for their staff teams they need to be capable of teaching others and have effective leadership skills.
 Recycling coordinators will use computers to do things such as tracking inventories or updating staff records so recycling coordinators also need computer skills.

 Career Outlook and Salary

-Recycling coordinators are grouped with first-line supervisors of helpers, laborers and materials movers on the U.S. Bureau of Labor Statistics (BLS) website.
-The BLS expects this occupational group to see a job growth rate from 2016 to 2026 that's slightly higher than the national average job growth rate of 7%.
-The BLS predicts these first-line supervisors will see job growth of 9% during the same time period.
-As of 2016, the BLS reported that first-line supervisors in this field took home a median annual income of $47,230.
+Recycling coordinators are grouped with first-Line supervisors of transportation and material moving workers, except aircraft cargo handling supervisors on the U.S. Bureau of Labor Statistics (BLS) website.
+The BLS expects this occupational group to see a job growth rate from 2018 to 2028 that's as fast as the national average job growth rate of 5%.
+The BLS predicts these first-line supervisors will see job growth of 5% as well during the same time period.
+As of 2019, the BLS reported that first-line supervisors in this field took home a median annual income of $55,060.